 As is often the case in a small city, Oroville doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Oroville is quite a bit lower than the national average among all cities of 21.84%: just 12.16% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Oroville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.16% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Oroville in 2022 was $26,452, which is low income relative to California and the nation.
 This equates to an annual income of $105,808 for a family of four.
 However, Oroville contains both very wealthy and poor people as well.